 So, I’m sitting in the chair putting on a brave face, frankly feeling pretty calm about it.
 Dentistzilla is giving me local anesthesia that honestly hurts like hell, but it passes and I keep playing it cool.
 My mouth is starting to feel, – well, pretty much non-existent, which is both fascinating and somewhat disturbing, and I am suddenly feeling strangely aware of my palate.
 Then the palpitations and the dizziness start, but before I have the chance to complain, I am being told that this is totally normal.
 Ok, I accept what I am hearing, but I am also starting to suspect that cavewoman-me is not as ok with this as I thought.

 I am finally numb enough to get going, and she puts what feels like both of her hands inside my mouth and starts working on tooth number one.
 That’s when it happens.
-The nausea hits me like a fist and it feels like when I chunked a whole bottle of Martini Rosso at seventeen.
+Nausea hits me like a fist and it feels like when I chunked a whole bottle of Martini Rosso at seventeen.
 Just without the fun first.
 They probably see my face getting an until that point unknown whiter shade of pale, and ask me if I am ok.
 I answer mwmph, and they decide to give me a few minutes to recover.

-It is over in a moment, and I mwmph my way to the waiting room and lie down to call my husband, whom I am hoping will come get me with the car.
-He is as always my savior, and before I fall asleep I send a snapchat selfie full of spelling mistakes that would have made me cringe any other day.
+It is over in a moment, and I mwmph my way to the waiting room and lie down to call my husband, whom I am hoping will come to get me with the car.
+He is as always my savior, and before I fall asleep I send a Snapchat selfie full of spelling mistakes that would have made me cringe any other day.

 We go home and I call my father, who cannot really understand what I am saying over the phone.
 I am in a good mood though!
 I spend the rest of the day drooling blood stains on basically all the pillows and cushions we own, giving myself a significant portion of laundry to get done during the following days.